jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ## Where it Began and Why it Matters Now

-If you are reading this as a university textbook then you have undoubtedly heard of Linux and Unix based operating systems.
-There is a good chance you have one in your pocket now or a laptop in front of you.
-Google's Android OS is Linux and Apple's MacOS (formerly OSX) is based off on BSD Unix.
-Unix and Linux have a unique relationship.
-At a foundational level all operating systems have three basic components that define them.
-An operating system can be boiled down into three main parts:
+Marc Andreesen, founnder of the Netscape Communicator browser (precursor to FireFox) famously said, "Software is eating the world."
+The majority of that is Free/Libre Opensource software and the majorioty of it is Linux or UNix based.
+This trend of software and philosophy of software started over 40 years ago in Unix has come to predominate the technology scene today.
+There is a good chance you have one your pocket Google's Android OS, or a laptop with Apple's MacOS (formerly OSX) which is based off on BSD Unix.
+Even Microsoft Windows 10 has a Linux compatibility layer now.

+When we take a look all operating systems, at a foundational level all operating systems have three basic components.
+An operating system can be boiled down to three main parts:

 ### The Kernel  [^1]